 - Evidence of prospective committee member’s interest and expertise

 - Seek geographic diversity on committees and sections.
 This can include international representation, and/or it can include representation from different regions of the United States.

 - Seek diversity in types of institutions represented on committees and sections.
 Candidates from public, private, and non-educational (research) institutions, consortia, and other institutions should be included, as well as candidates from community colleges, four-year college and universities, and research and doctoral universities.
 Historically, community college representation is particularly needed in order to ensure equitable representation for colleagues employed in community colleges.

 - Consider diversity in roles and duties represented on committees and sections.
 Candidates from all areas of academic and research librarianship should be considered for appointment, although in some cases it may be important to appoint candidates with particular expertise to carry out particular duties.

 - Seek to balance seniority, experience, and tenure in committees and sections.

 - Recommendation of the current committee chair.
 (Source: Board, Midwinter 2009)

-The final appointments are the prerogative of the appointing authorities, which include the ACRL vice-president/president-elect, coordinating committee chairs, and section vice-chairs.
+The final appointments are the prerogative of the ACRL vice-president/president-elect and the section vice-chairs.

 The Vice-President/President-Elect is the appointing authority for chairs, vice-chairs, and all committee members (except for the Publications Coordinating Committee component committees and the ACRL Conference Coordinating and component committees).
 (Source: Executive Committee Fall 2009 and Spring 2010)